 Learning how to live as an artist – Stuart Bush Studio Notes It feels like it has taken me a long time to work out what I think is important and to trust myself.
 When it comes to sharing my errors and experiences, I want to be an open book.
 There is a lot to learn from small discoveries, successful experiments and breakthroughs, in the studio, in life and from a positive personal outlook.
 There is also stuff that I wish someone had shared with me.
 I use to hate making mistakes.
 However, now, my perspective on how to live as an artist has turned full circle.
 I am grateful… Read More »Learning how to live as an artist

+Is time the artist’s greatest enemy?
 I dream of sitting in my dusty studio.
-I can smell the pungent scent of turpentine.
+The pungent scent of turpentine is in the air.
 I can see the photographs and sketches stuck on the wall.
 Devils Haircut, by Beck, plays in the background and newspapers, magazines and books litter the paint-covered floor.
 I have a primed blank canvas on the easel, all ready to go.
 I sit, staring and reflecting on what to do next.
-I wonder shall I draw or paint today?
+Shall I draw or paint today?
 I wish there was nowhere else l have to be.
 I often only wish it was true; that I had nowhere else to be.
-The idea of being unbound by time feels like the ultimate emancipation.… Read More »Is time the artist’s greatest enemy?
+The idea of being unbound by… Read More »Is time the artist’s greatest enemy?

-Often when I turn on the shower and step in, I turn on a shower of thoughts.
+Dreaming about success Often when I turn on the shower and step in, I turn on a shower of thoughts and start dreaming.
 I’m not sure why it happens in the shower, but I think it is a favourable place to be flooded with thoughts and ideas.
 My mind also, unfortunately, wanders when I am painting.
 Over time, I have realised I have become a professional daydreamer.
-This is the wrong time and the wrong place to be imagining the future.
+This is the wrong time and the wrong place to be dreaming about success and imagining the future.
 I feel the need to gain some self-mastery of my busy creative mind.
-I used to think dreaming about the future was my reward for taking on an almost impossible creative challenge.
-At times, I… Read More »Dreaming about success
+I used to think dreaming about the future was my reward for… Read More »Dreaming about success

 I was taught at school that everything had to be right.
 I was encouraged to conform so that when I grew up I would make a good employee.
 Education was stifling.
 I was urged to aim for perfection; however, I was a long way away from achieving that.
 Sketching and doodling were discouraged, learning from failure was hindered.
 As a consequence, I had no idea how to rebound from a failed painting.
 When I started to learn to paint I use to stop, look and make a judgment about my progress.
 I worried I was wasting my time and making a blunder.
 I hated being wrong.
 It is a struggle to complete… Read More »Rebound from a failed painting